TULiberalArts/Religion/pages/home.md

   MA in Religion
 layout: home
 feature: true
 feature-title: Understanding what religion is and how it works has never been more important.
 Religious worldviews factor strongly into the arts, business, diplomacy, law, medical, politics, practice and public health.
-We offer instruction in African American religions, Buddhism, Christianity, Confucianism, Daoism, Hinduism, Islam and Jewish studies.
 feature-image: media/Religion Hero.png
 published: true
 ---